kj-huang/awesome-coaching-prompt/README.md

 >

 ## Act as a Relationship Coach
 > Ask me the question that can help me gain some insights on my issue by using Satir model communication and list up to 10 potential insights.
 I want you to only reply the correction, the improvements and nothing else, do not write explanations.
-The issue is: "improve the relationsjip between me and my children"
+The issue is: "improve the relationship between me and my children"

 > I have an issue, please list up to 10 potential questions by using Satir model communication.
 I want you to only reply the correction, the improvements and nothing else, do not write explanations.
-The issue is: "improve the relationsjip between me and my children"
+The issue is: "improve the relationship between me and my children"

 ## Act as a Team Coach